-The Company has also retained legacy bilateral working capital facilities from HSBC totaling \$10.6 million and \$10.6 million at December 31, 2023 and December 31, 2022, respectively, in Qatar (\$10.3 million at December 31, 2023, \$10.3 million at December 31, 2022), in the UAE (\$0.2 million at December 31, 2023, and \$0.2 million at December 31, 2022) and in Kuwait (\$0.1 million at December 31, 2023 and \$0.1 million at December 31, 2022).
-As of December 31, 2023, and December 31, 2022, the Company had utilized \$3.9 million and \$4.7 million, respectively, under this working capital facility and the balance of \$6.7 million and \$5.9 million, respectively, was available to the Company.
+The Company has also retained other legacy bilateral working capital facilities totaling \$13.3 million and \$13.4 million at December 31, 2024 and December 31, 2023, respectively.
+As of December 31, 2024, and December 31, 2023, the Company had utilized \$5.0 million and \$6.7 million, respectively, under this working capital facility and the balance of \$8.6 million and \$6.7 million, respectively, was available to the Company.

-Utilization of the working capital facilities under both the legacy HSBC arrangement and 2021 Secured Facilities Agreement comprises letters of credit issued to vendors, guarantees issued to customers, vendors, and others, and short-term borrowings used to settle letters of credit.
+Utilization of the working capital facilities under both the legacy bilateral working capital facilities and 2021 Secured Facilities Agreement comprises letters of credit issued to vendors, guarantees issued to customers, vendors, and others, and short-term borrowings used to settle letters of credit.
 Once a letter of credit is presented for payment by the vendor, the Company at its election can settle the letter of credit from available cash or leverage short-term borrowings available under both the legacy HSBC arrangement and 2021 Secured Facilities Agreement that will be repaid quarterly over a period of up to two years.
 Until a letter of credit is presented for payment by the vendor, it is disclosed as an off-balance sheet obligation.
-For additional discussion of outstanding letters of credit and guarantees, see Note 14, Commitments and Contingencies.
+For additional discussion of outstanding letters of credit and guarantees, see Note 13, Commitments and Contingencies.